204039643/nice-readme-generator/README-sample.md

     ## Installation

-    clone my github respository to your desktop, you will use node.js to run
+    1. Fork and then clone my gitHub repo to your machine: https://github.com/204039643/nice-readme-generator

     ## Usage

-    1. Ensure you have the proper npm modules installed 2. type 'node index.js' to run.
+    1. Open project in VS code.
+2. Using terminal, run 'node index.js'.
+3. Answer questions when prompted in console.

     ## License

-    GPL
+    MIT

-    Copyright (c) [2020] Charles Xavier
+    Copyright (c) [2020] Justin Sykes

     Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal